CebolaLab/RNA-seq/README.md

 Qualimap can then run QC on combined samples.
 One included analysis is principal component analysis, which clusters the samples.
 This can be used to confirm whether technical and biological replicates cluster together.
 A text file should be created with

-Note, some versions of qualimap require th e
+Note, some versions of qualimap require the raw_data_qualimapReport directory to be renamed to raw_data.

 ```
 qualimap multi-bamqc sample.txt